10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • A spoon

-3. Lightly water the soil and place the eggshell planters in a sunny spot.
+3. Place the eggshells in a sunny spot.

 What You’ll Need: